RAI: Fedez controversy

-After the video was reposted by all national media and web news sites, Rai sued the rapper, while a parliamentary investigation was opened.
-Fedez replied he was proud and ready to face the court, and he said he was available as a testimony for the Rai's Superior Commission.
-Fedez's accusation was one of the biggest media scandals of Rai, as not only all political parties took sides in the cause (centre and left in favor of the Rapper, including ex-prime ministers Giuseppe Conte and Enrico Letta, while right and far-right parties in favor of Rai, including Matteo Salvini and Giorgia Meloni's colleagues), but also because Fedez and his wife, fashion blogger Chiara Ferragni are the most followed Italians on social media and are very active in social causes and civil rights advocating.

-The scandal increased when the parliamentary commission denied a hearing with Fedez, only speaking with Rai's executives.
-In the very much criticized email answer (which screenshot was published by Fedez on Instagram) the Office of the Commission stated that even if not prohibited by law, it was not custom to invite external people to the Commission investigation.
+After the video was reposted by all national media and web news sites, RAI sued the rapper, while a parliamentary investigation was opened.
+Fedez replied he was proud and ready to face the court, and he said he was available as a testimony for the RAI's Superior Commission.
+Fedez's accusation was one of the biggest media scandals of RAI, as not only all political parties took sides in the cause (centre and left in favour of the rapper, including ex-prime ministers Giuseppe Conte and Enrico Letta, while right and far-right parties in favour of RAI, including Matteo Salvini and Giorgia Meloni's colleagues).
+The scandal increased when the parliamentary commission denied a hearing with Fedez, only speaking with RAI's executives.
+In the very much criticised email answer (which screenshot was published by Fedez on Instagram) the Office of the Commission stated that even if not prohibited by law, it was not custom to invite external people to the Commission investigation.
 Fedez replied to the email with only three clown emojis, a fact that further angered the far-right politicians.

-In July, the new board of Rai was elected, including the CEO and executives; this led to Rai's CEO Fuortes revealing not only the withdrawal of the action in court for failing all the required accusatory elements but also that no legal action was ever meant by the new management.
+In July, the new board of RAI was elected, including the CEO and executives; this led to RAI's CEO Fuortes revealing not only the withdrawal of the action in court for failing all the required accusatory elements but also that no legal action was ever meant by the new management.
 Far-right exponents opened a parliamentary question over the withdrawal.
 After the CEO's declaration, no other details were said about any apology or agreement with Fedez: nonetheless, the rapper was invited by Fabio Fazio to the first episode of the new season of his late show.

-Following the 2021 controversy, Fedez reinforced some controversy against Rai when he announced he wasn't invited to the 2022 Concertone for the first time.
+Following the 2021 controversy, Fedez reinforced some controversy against RAI when he announced he was not invited to the 2022 Concertone for the first time.

+Editorial independence

+Shortly after the Meloni government took office in October 2022, influential managers were replaced, and well-known journalists and presenters such as Fabio Fazio, Bianca Berlinguer, and Lucia Annunziata left RAI.
+In 2023, Giorgia Meloni was accused of pressuring out the head of RAI for not supporting her political agenda.
+In 2024, Meloni called for her government's ministers to be given more speaking time in the European election campaign.
+In doing so, she called on the RAI to violate the law "par conditiono", according to which all parties must receive the same amount of broadcasting time.
+The resistance to this was massive, and the plans are off the table for the time being.